jupyterlab/jupyterlab/README.md

 Jupyter Notebook Extension
 --------------------------

 The Jupyter notebook extension source files are in the `jupyterlab/` subdirectory.

-### Prerequisites
-- Jupyter notebook 4.2+
+To use this extension, you need Jupyter notebook version 4.2 or later.

 ### User installation
 ```